dabbu-knowledge-platform/cli/README.md

 ### To copy the result of a command to clipboard

 Suppose you wanted to copy the result of a search command and paste it into  another location.
-You can do that by adding ` | cp` to the end of the search/list/tree command.
+You can do that by adding ` | clip` to the end of the search/list/tree command.
 For example:

 Copy all the files in the current folder to clipboard.
 Folders will not be copied.
 To copy folders, use tree.
 ```
-ls | cp
+ls | clip
 ```

 Copy all files in the current folder recursively to clipboard
 ```
-tree | cp
+tree | clip
 ```

 Copy all the files returned by this search command to clipboard
 ```
-search . dabbu cli server | cp
+search . dabbu cli server | clip
 ```

 If you want, you can store that set of files under a specific name to be used later.
 For example, to store the result of a search command under the name `dabbufiles`, you can run the following:

 ```
-search . dabbu cli server | cp dabbufiles
+search . dabbu cli server | clip dabbufiles
 ```

 ### To paste your clipboard